 Somehow I mustered up enough confidence (stupidity?) to go back to the Nugget on Wednesday night in an attempt to nobly reclaim my money.
 I swore off alcohol (ok...just two beers), and promised myself I would walk away when I recouped my initial investment from the night before.
 I patiently waited behind tables, looking for "my game", as if the universe would have a hand in this.
 As it turned out, maybe it did.

 I first noticed his ear.
-Starting above the earlobe, he had small silver rings lining the outside of his left ear.
-Maybe 12 total.
+Starting above the lobe, he had no less than 12 small silver rings lining the outside.
 It's Vegas I thought, it attracts people from all walks of life!
 Sitting next to him, I'd then begin to notice his tattoos, most noticeably the poorly etched letters across his fingers below his knuckles.
 Most tattoo artists will stay away from hands and fingers, you know someone's all in when they get "knucked up".
 Still, I've got friends with similar tattoos, it's not that strange to me.
-What was strange was the guy he was playing with.
-Under a bucket hat from REI, and behind wire framed glasses, a pasty, articulate, and awkward guy with a baby face coached him on the rules of blackjack.
+What was strange, was the guy he was playing with.
+Under a bucket hat from REI, and behind wire framed glasses, a pasty, articulate, and awkward man with a baby face coached him on the rules of blackjack.
 They really didn't feel like friends, more so acquaintances, but they clearly had an established relationship, an understanding, a trust.

 It seemed as natural as talking about the weather, which is probably why it's difficult for me to remember how it came up.
 You see I've discussed this topic, and situation, half a hundred times.
 Most people would bat an eye or choke, when the guy sitting next to you at the blackjack table tells you he was wrongfully convicted by the city of Chicago and spent 20 years in jail.
 Me?
 I didn't even pause as I replied that I have a friend who was wrongfully convicted and has spent 14 years in prison.